TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 I highly recommend trying the commands yourself as you read through.

 It's often useful, though not required, to point local branches to a branch on a remote repo, from which it will inherit changes.
-For example, when changes occur on the `dev` branch of the Main repo, you want to pull them into your local `dev` to keep up to date.
+For example, when changes occur on the `dev` branch of the Main repo, you will probably want to pull them into your local `dev` branch to keep up to date.

-If changes occur on the remote, your local git repo will not automatically know about it (since git is not regularly sending out update requests like, e.g, some of the apps on your phone).
+If changes occur on the remote, your local git repo will not automatically know about it (git does not regularly ping the remote server with update requests like, e.g, most phone apps).
 You can check for remote changes on a fork with:

 `git fetch <remote-fork>`

-*Warning:* This is subtle, but `git fetch` only updates git's local knowledge of the remote branches, it does not affect your local branches.
+:warning: *Warning:* This is a bit subtle - `git fetch` only updates git's "local knowledge" of the remote branches, it does not affect your local branches.
 That makes it very "safe" - you can't overwrite any of your own work with `fetch`.
-This is not true of `git pull` (see below).
+This is not true of `git pull` [(see below).](#git-pull)

 To see which local branches are tracking remote branches, use: